 Cigna Insurance Co.
-(Cigna), on behalf of its insured Reynolds Metals, seeks review of a Workers' Compensation Board (Board) order assigning it responsibility for claimant's right shoulder condition.
-Liberty Mutual (Liberty), which insured Reynolds Metals prior to Cigna, cross-petitions seeking review of the Board's order assessing a penalty and attorney fees.
+(Cigna), on behalf of its insured Reynolds Metals, seeks review of a Workers’ Compensation Board (Board) order assigning it responsibility for claimant’s right shoulder condition.
+Liberty Mutual (Liberty), which insured Reynolds Metals prior to Cigna, cross-petitions seeking review of the Board’s order assessing a penalty and attorney fees.
 We review for substantial evidence and errors of law.
-ORS 183.482(8), 656.298(7).
+ORS 183.482(8); ORS 656.298(7).
 We affirm in part and reverse in part on the petition and affirm on the cross-petition.

 Claimant began working for Reynolds Metals in 1967 and stopped working there in November 1991.
 In 1979, while Liberty insured employer, claimant sought medical treatment from Dr. Manley for right shoulder pain.
-In a letter to Liberty, Manley diagnosed claimant's condition as degenerative *1254 osteoarthritis of the right shoulder joint.[1]
-Manley wrote that the condition was due to claimant's work.
-Liberty responded by returning the billings for the right shoulder treatment, stating that no claim had been made for the right shoulder.
-Manley replied, stating that claimant had sustained a new injury, and that his opinion remained that claimant's shoulder condition was work related.
-Liberty did not process Manley's request for payment as a workers' compensation claim.
+In a letter to Liberty, Manley diagnosed claimant’s condition as degenerative

 Claimant continued working for Reynolds Metals, and he periodically complained of right shoulder ailments.
 In May 1990, claimant had a sudden onset of right shoulder pain and sought medical treatment.
-Cigna, employer's new insurer, accepted the claim as a disabling injury but did not specify what condition it accepted.
+Cigna, employer’s new insurer, accepted the claim as a disabling injury but did not specify what condition it accepted.
 In 1993, claimant again had a sudden onset of right shoulder pain and sought medical treatment.
 Manley requested authorization from Cigna for right shoulder surgery.
-In September 1993, Cigna denied that claimant's May 1990 injury was either the material or major cause of the proposed surgery.
+In September 1993, Cigna denied that claimant’s May 1990 injury was either the material or major cause of the proposed surgery.
 During a deposition of Manley, Cigna and claimant first learned of the 1979 correspondence between Manley and Liberty.
 Based on this information, Cigna issued a second denial of compensability and also disclaimed responsibility for the right shoulder condition.
 Claimant then filed a hearing request against Liberty, alleging a de facto denial of the 1979 claim.
-In response, Liberty formally denied compensability and disclaimed responsibility for claimant's right shoulder condition.
-The Administrative Law Judge (ALJ) set aside both compensability denials, assessed attorney fees against both insurers for setting aside the denials, found Cigna responsible, and assessed a penalty against Liberty for its unreasonable processing of the 1979 claim.
+In response, Liberty formally denied compensability and disclaimed responsibility for claimant’s right shoulder condition.
+The administrative law judge (ALJ) set aside both compensability denials, assessed attorney fees against both insurers for setting aside the denials, found Cigna responsible, and assessed a penalty against Liberty for its unreasonable processing of the 1979 claim.
 The Board affirmed.

 Both Cigna and Liberty argue that the Board erred in not dismissing the right shoulder claim because it was not timely filed with Liberty and because there was no timely request for a hearing.
 In addition, Cigna argues that the Board erred in assigning it responsibility for claimant’s right shoulder condition.
 Liberty argues that the Board erred in assessing a penalty and attorney fees against it.

-We first address the insurers' contention that the claim was not timely filed.
+We first address the insurers’ contention that the claim was not timely filed.
 In 1979, an occupational disease claim had to be filed within 180 days from the date a worker became disabled or was informed by a physician that he was suffering from an occupational disease.
-ORS 656.807(1) (1979).[2]
-Both insurers argue that no claim was filed with Liberty until 1994 and that claimant's 1994 request for a hearing was also untimely.
-In support of that argument, insurers rely on ORS 12.010 and 12.140.
+ORS 656.807(1) (1979).
+2 Both insurers argue that no claim was filed with Liberty until 1994 and that claimant’s 1994 request for a hearing was also untimely.
+In support of that argument, insurers rely on ORS 12.010 and ORS 12.140.
 ORS 12.010 provides:

 “Actions shall only be commenced within the periods prescribed in this chapter, after the cause of action shall have accrued, except where a different limitation is prescribed by statute.”